parameswar-mondal/Nodejs-Javascript-Database-Cloud-related-interview-questions/README.md

 - Use input validation to prevent injection attacks
 - Implement rate limiting to prevent brute-force attacks
 - Keep all dependencies up to date to prevent security vulnerabilities

-### Q: What is the difference between setImmediate() and setTimeout()?
-`Ans:` setImmediate() is used to execute a function immediately after the current event loop, while setTimeout() is used to execute a function after a specified delay.

 ### Q: What are streams in Node.js?
 `Ans:` Streams in Node.js are used to handle large amounts of data that cannot fit in memory.
 They provide a way to read and write data incrementally, in smaller chunks, without loading the entire data into memory.